 Each parish council member is required to serve on one of the Parish’s standing committees.
 A brief description of each standing committee’s responsibilities follows.
 A more detailed description of each committee is contained in the By-Laws.

-Parish Faith Formation/Religious Education: Oversees the activities designed to provide religious instruction and spiritual direction of our Parish Community; recruitment and organization of Eucharistic ministers, lectors, ushers an altar servers.
+Oversees the activities designed to provide religious instruction and spiritual direction of our Parish Community; recruitment and organization of Eucharistic ministers, lectors, ushers and altar servers.

-Website: Maintains our Parish Website www.stlouisrcchurch.org to insure it is current, attractive, and welcoming to visitors.
+Maintains our Parish Website to ensure it is current, attractive, and welcoming to visitors.